wayfindersinghealth/WayFinder/READMEDISCUSSION.md

 ## 22/09/2017

+### Discussed

-- Week 6 Presentation
+Week 6 Presentation

-Background of Project
+- Background of Project

-Problems / Challenges Faced
+- Problems / Challenges Faced

-How to overcome those problems
+- How to overcome those problems

-What we have Learned
+- What we have Learned

-What we have Accomplished
+- What we have Accomplished

-- Mapbox Map Soft Copy
+Mapbox Map Soft Copy

-Either from School or previous semester student
+- Either from School or previous semester student

-- Link up Hospital Services
+Link up Hospital Services

-Appointment > Consultation(Specialist) > Treatment(X-Ray) > Checkout(Pharmacy)
+- Appointment > Consultation(Specialist) > Treatment(X-Ray) > Checkout(Pharmacy)

-- Application
+Application

-Change logo of application.
+- Change logo of application.

-Scan for AP from L3 Entrance to Crosspoints to End of Innovation Centre Corridor.
+- Scan for AP from L3 Entrance to Crosspoints to End of Innovation Centre Corridor.

 --------------------------------